sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

                              The attribute for this observation is: "ATTR3":"ATTR3_VALUE_2" (because this is the default value)
     Series 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2"
-              The attributes for this series are: "ATTR1":"ATTR1_VALUE_1" (because this is the default value)
-              This series has 2 observations:
+              The annotation for this series is: "ANNOT":"ANNOT_VALUE1" The attributes for this series are: "ATTR1":"ATTR1_VALUE_1" (because this is the default value) This series has 2 observations:
               Observation 1: "0" corresponds to the index for "TIME_PERIOD":"2016"
                              The value for this observation is: 40.3426